ujszaszik/ComposeStarter/README.md

 # compose-starter

-Starter implementation for a project which uses Jetpack Compose with Kotlin-Hilt-Coroutines.
+Full base project setup for using Jetpack Compose with Kotlin-Coroutines/Flow, Hilt, Retrofit, Moshi, Room.

-It's purposes is to define the most used configurations, and could be used without a need to make those basic configuraitons and setup every single time.

 The repository contains setup for usage of:
 -------------------------------------------